 It’s a technique that mitigates security risks like reverse engineering threats and unauthorized access to sensitive data.
 Code obfuscation makes it almost impossible for attackers to understand any of the logic, algorithms, or data structures embedded in the software.

 When approaching obfuscation, developers can choose from a few runtime protection techniques.
-The more techniques that are layered on, the better.
+The more techniques they layer on, the better.

 No company wants to be the next SolarWinds.
 To prevent that outcome, organizations must begin incorporating obfuscation into their CI/CD frameworks.
 But it’s hard to know where to begin.